 Millah Murrah Angus was founded in 1969 by Wyatt & Winsome Thompson.

 Foundation females were purchased at the Wallah dispersal.
 On farm bull sales commenced in 1988.

 In 2003, as part of succession planning, all Millah Murrah registered females older than 12 months were sold.
 Ross & Dimity Thompson retained 75 heifer weaners, from which they have built the Millah Murrah herd to where it sits today.

 In 2018 the Walker family of Keringa Angus in South Australia purchased a slice of the Millah Murrah herd as part of a joint breeding agreement aimed at expanding the Millah Murrah genetic footprint.
-The majority of the spring calving herd now resides in SA, while the Autumn calving herd remains at Bathurst.
+The majority of the spring calving herd now reside in SA, while the Autumn calving herd remains at Bathurst.
 All breeding decisions are made through live physical evaluation by Ross Thompson with Trent Walker.
 Male calves are sent to NSW at weaning and marketed from the home base.
-Between 500-600 registered calves will be born over the next 12 months, catering for the ever-growing demand for MM branded bulls and genetics in the market place.
+400-500 registered calves will be born over the next 12 months.

 A key component of our breeding approach is a commitment to live inspection of every sire used in the herd.
 This necessitates extensive travel, with six trips to the USA, a similar number of visits to NZ and 10’s of thousands of kilometres travel throughout Australia over the past decade, assessing potential introductions to the herd.
 Mating decisions are made with phenotypic outcome the paramount consideration.

-Bull sales are held annually on the 1st Thursday in September.
-In 2022, the sale will occur on the 1st of September.
+Bull sales are held annually on the first Thursday in September.
+In 2023, the sale will occur on Thursday 7th of September.